sgmonda/stdio/README.md

 You can do many things with this module:
 * Parse UNIX-like command line options
-* Read standard input at once
+* Read standard input, at once or line by line.
-* Read standard input by lines
 * Make command-line questions

 ### 2.1.
 Parse Unix-like command line options